blueag8/Photography_Website/README.md

 7. python3 manage.py migrate
 8. python3 manage.py createsuperuser

-*If deploying via Heroku and using Gitpod*
+*If deploying via Heroku and using Gitpod*:

 I found that pip3 install was not working as I had hoped for the installation and access of Heroku via the command line.

-npm install -g heroku --classic
+I userd "npm install -g heroku --classic "

-heroku login
+Next you will need to heroku login